davks/TicTacToe/README.md

 # TicTacToe

 Console demo application as a task from JetBrains Academy.
+It is possible to expand the playing field.

 ```
 ---------